Mixed Berry Icebox Cake

 When Ready to Serve…

-It’s so lusciously creamy and delicious! 🙂
+It’s so lusciously creamy and delicious!
+Everyone will LOVE this icebox cake.
+Try it! 🙂

 ENJOY!!